ESA Governance Upgrade 2025

 • Membership vote on Bylaws amendments preserved.
 The original proposal to "Modify the ESA Bylaws to allow amendments to be made by the Governing Board" is removed.
 Under the revised proposal, the existing process for member approval of Bylaws amendments remains unchanged.

-ESA Governance Upgrade: Proposal Details
+ESA Governance Upgrade: Details

 Recommendation 1: Reduce the overall size of the Governing Board.